-Choose from five Inspirato homes near Big Sky Resort, the second-largest ski resort in the U.S. Standalone homes Lone Peak Lodge and Gallatin each come with a hot tub and private deck with sweeping mountain views.
+Inspirato offers an abundance of homes near Big Sky Resort, the second-largest ski resort in the U.S. Standalone homes Lone Peak Lodge and Gallatin each come with a hot tub and private deck with sweeping mountain views.
 They’re also a short walk from skiing at Moonlight Basin.
-Nearby, enjoy the secluded Woodrose home surrounded by a mature pine forest, offering ski-in, ski-out access.

 Montana is known as Big Sky Country, and nowhere is that name more fitting than in the town of Big Sky itself, where big blue skies and the rocky peaks of the Gallatin Range dominate the scenery.
 Home to nine national forests, Big Sky is a beacon for outdoor recreation, particularly hiking, fishing, and whitewater rafting.
 It’s just an hour’s drive from the west entrance of Yellowstone National Park, renowned for its geysers and abundant wildlife.
 Visit in the colder months to zoom down the blissfully crowd-free slopes of Big Sky Resort, the second-largest ski resort in the U.S. with 6,000 acres of skiable terrain and 300 runs across four mountains.

 Boasting 300 named runs spread out across four mountains, Big Sky is a snow lover’s paradise.
 More than 40% of the terrain at Big Sky is classified as beginner or intermediate, making the mountain ideal for families.